erencandural/erencandural.github.io/_projects/(1) Teleoperation of a Robotic Arm Using a Glove with Multi-modal Feedback.md

 ---

 # Teleoperation of a Robotic Arm Using a Glove with Multi-modal Feedback
-The aim in this project was to create a teleoperation environment in Unity to control a Franka Emika Panda robot using WEART' TouchDIVER.
+The aim in this project was to create a teleoperation environment in Unity to control a Franka Emika Panda robot using WEART's TouchDIVER.
 This is my Master's Degree thesis project for Mechanical Engineering in Politecnico di Milano.

 {% include elements/figure.html image="https://i.imgur.com/Fv5AHpw.jpg" caption="Overall view of the project" %}

 It was proven that haptic feedback, in addition to visual feedback, improves the sense of telepresence and the overall performance of the user in a tele-assembly task.

 The work was done in collaboration with IDSIA USI-SUPSI under the guidance of Francesco Braghin, Loris Roveda and Asad Ali Shahid.

+There were two steps to this project; establishing the virtual space and then applying it to the actual robot.
+The simulation environment was used to verify that the robot controllers are communicating with the Unity and environment and are responsive to the WEART TouchDIVER.
+Below, a simple pick and place task in the Unity environment can be seen.
+{% include elements/video.html id="oPmNJ25dEYc" %}

+Once the real robot was involved, the Unity environment acted as a control interface for the user, displaying two camera feeds and the simulated robot state.
+{% include elements/video.html id="hsfufMpFk60" %}
+{% include elements/video.html id="GUH9oQvIqe0" %}

 ## Hardware
 ### Master Side